-I consider Kaigelu to be a “high-end” Chinese manufactured pen.
-I call them high-end because the typical Chinese pens sells for $7-$10 and this one sold for $26.
+I consider Kaigelu to be a “high-end” Chinese-manufactured pen.
+I call them high-end because the typical Chinese pens sell for $7-$10 and this one sold for $26.

 My pen is model 316A, the “A” designation I believe indicates a newer model, incorporating improvements over the initial pen.
 The seller called mine an “office gift pen.”
 I did a Duck-Duck-Go search and all of the 316 pens I found had black blind end caps and a black section, while mine has blind caps and section made of the same material and color as the pen.
 Maybe it is a “special edition.”

 Other reviewers mention their pens are too heavy, tipping the scale at 46g, while mine weighs in at a mere 28g with a converter.
 As I prefer pens with some heft to them, 28g is perfect.
 The pen feels solid in hand, and the construction seems sound.

 The seller claimed it came with an iridium nib but it is stainless steel with gold-plated accents.
 A kangaroo-like the one in the jewel on the cap, scroll accent work, and the name “Kaigelu” is etched on the nib.
 The section is metal or brass, gold plated with “Kaigelu” and the model number etched into the opposite side.

 The nib is labeled as Fine and it writes accordingly on 100gsm or better paper.
 On cheap paper the ink will flow.

 The converter is attractive as far as converts go.
 It screws into the section but doesn’t appear to hold as much ink as other converters and contains a steel ball.
 I assume this keeps the ink “stirred, not shaken” which makes the pen rattle.
 The pen also accepts international converters as well as long international cartridges.